masoudsalehii/Complaint-Management-Odoo/README.md

 ## Pipeline Flow

-- **1**: a new complaint record is created by an external user without any authorization through the following link: http://localhost:8015/complaints/form
+- **1**: A new complaint record is created by an external user without any authorization through the following link: http://localhost:8015/complaints/form
 <img width="650" alt="1" src="https://github.com/masoudsalehii/Complaint-Management-Odoo/assets/86241995/c2757172-5f29-48b1-9490-963b12010a57">